aleksa3009/DemoblazeTesting/Reports/Final_Report.md

 This report documents the manual compatibility testing of the Demoblaze e-commerce website, executed over six workdays.
 A total of **60 test cases** were designed and executed across desktop (Chrome & Firefox) and mobile (iOS & Android emulation) platforms.
 The focus was on UI consistency, functional behavior, error handling, and performance insights via Lighthouse audits.

 Key activities included structured test case development, execution logging, defect reporting in GitHub Issues, exploratory testing, and performance measurement.
 All tests were executed manually using Chrome and Firefox, with detailed Markdown logs and screenshots for all failing scenarios.

+This project was designed to demonstrate comprehensive manual testing skills suitable for junior QA roles, emphasizing real-world compatibility and functionality scenarios.

 ---